mtycks/logs-analysis/README.md

         where log.path = '/article/' || articles.slug
         limit 3;
 ```
-My PostgreSQL query selects the ID and title from the **articles** table and selects the views from the **article_views** view that I created to aggregate the total views of each article.
+My PostgreSQL query selects title from the **articles** table and selects the views from the **article_views** view that I created to aggregate the total views of each article.

 ``` python
 pops = 'The three most popular articles of all time: \n'